fcash-js/fcash-lib/README.md

 ## Documentation

-The complete docs are hosted here: [fcore documentation](http://www.fcash.cash/guide/).
-There's also a [fcore API reference](http://www.fcash.cash/api/) available generated from the JSDocs of the project, where you'll find low-level details on each fcore utility.
+The complete docs are hosted here: [fcash-base documentation](http://www.fcash.cash/guide/).
+There's also a [fcash-base API reference](http://www.fcash.cash/api/) available generated from the JSDocs of the project, where you'll find low-level details on each fcash-base utility.

 - [Read the Developer Guide](http://www.fcash.cash/guide/)
 - [Read the API Reference](http://www.fcash.cash/api/)